devdogio/RucksackDocs/Docs/Collections/CollectionUI.md

 # Collection UI

-Using the `ItemCollectionUI` an item collection UI can be defined.
+Using the `ItemCollectionUI` a UI (uGUI) can be defined for a collection.

 ![](Assets/ItemCollectionUI.png)